 Industry: Medical (USA)

 What?
-We built them a slightly customized PDF View Plugin for JIRA version and a custom document template to support these additional features.
+We built them a slightly customized Better PDF Exporter for Jira version and a custom document template to support these additional features.

-Results: They replaced their previous procurement software with JIRA and the PDF View Plugin for JIRA (and saved $$$).
+Results: They replaced their previous procurement software with Jira and Better PDF Exporter for Jira (and saved $$$).

 Industry: Energy (Australia)

 Why?
 Older Internet Explorer versions have a known problem with downloading PDF files over HTTPS (secure HTTP).
-Some departments of our customer are standardized on that particular browser version, causing problems when using the PDF View Plugin for JIRA.
+Some departments of our customer are standardized on that particular browser version, causing problems when using Better PDF Exporter for Jira.

 What?
-We built a tiny independent JIRA plugin that integrates into the rendering process of the PDF View Plugin for JIRA, to solve this problem.
+We built a tiny independent Jira app that integrates into the rendering process of Better PDF Exporter for Jira, to solve this problem.